abstratt/kirra/kirra_qooxdoo/readme.md

 This is a generic mobile-styled HTML5/JavaScript client for any Kirra-compliant applications.
-It is implemented using the [Qooxdoo](http://qooxdoo.org) Javascript http://qooxdoo.org/framework.
+It is implemented using the [Qooxdoo](http://qooxdoo.org) Javascript framework.

 In order to work on this project, you need to: